illumos/docs/docs/contributing/index.md

 !!! warning "Requires Review"
-    This page contains incomplete content and needs to be finished.
+    This page contains incomplete content and needs to be reviewed.

 # Contributing to illumos